How to Reignite Your Creativity – Three Easy Steps

 Types of Creativity

 In a recent issue of Forbes, they introduce Lucy L. Gilson and Nora Madjar from the University of Connecticut who are pushing back on the monolithic concept of creativity.
-They argue that there are actually two main types of creativity: radical and incremental.
+They argue that there are actually two primary types of creativity: radical and incremental.

 “Radical creativity is the far-out, groundbreaking stuff that has become the popular face of creativity.
 Incremental creativity is the often-overlooked and far more accessible form.
 It’s about building on existing concepts — refining, expanding and improving them.”